PhD in Business Administration - Human Resources Management

 Applicants to Northcentral University's Ph.D. in Business Administration with a specialization in Human Resources Management program should have some background or education in human resources.
 Additionally, applicants should have strong communication and problem solving skills.
 Applicants to Northcentral University's online graduate programs should already possess a bachelor's degree.

-Northcentral University's Ph.D. in Business Administration with a specialization in Human Resources Management program is designed to teach topics such as HRM quality, change and innovation with HRM, compensation and benefits, information systems within HR, and cultural issues.
-This sequence of courses ends with a capstone project.
+Northcentral University's Ph.D. in Business Administration with a specialization in Human Resources Management program is designed to teach topics such as labor relations, compensation and benefits, legal issues, and cultural issues.
 In addition to this requirement, students are expected to complete a dissertation and a core sequence of business courses.
-Some of the core business course topics include strategic knowledge studies, business statistics, and ethics in business.
+Some of the core business course topics include financial systems, business statistics, and leadership in business.

 Program Length/Total Credits Required:

 Financial aid is available to qualifying students.
 Graduate students may apply for Federal Stafford Loan or the Federal Graduate PLUS Loan.
 Military personnel and veterans may qualify for special assistance or tuition reduction.

 Since every student is different, there isn't a "one size fits all" for school information.
 Start dates and tuition often vary between selected programs, and financial aid opportunities are unique to each student's circumstances.
 Complete the form to the right to get the most up-to-date and accurate information based on your selected program and circumstances.